-This document represents the efforts of partners in Working Package 3 (WP3) to establish an initial roadmap for research and innovation, leveraging the expertise of the consortium in technology, education and certification, corresponding to the goal of task 3.1 - Initial Roadmap Design.
+This document represents the efforts of partners in Working Package 3 (WP3) to establish a roadmap for research and innovation in cybersecurity, leveraging the expertise of the consortium in technology, education and certification.
 Initially, the SPARTA partners defined 60 seed challenges in research and innovation addressing particular problems that they aim to solve within SPARTA.
 Out of these seed challenges, SPARTA launched four Programs that structure research activities within the SPARTA ecosystem.
 As these Programs are a well-rounded encapsulation for SPARTA research activities, their contents are used as one of the bases for our roadmap.
 We formulate long-term challenges based on the SPARTA Program plans, while also identifying new challenges that we consider essential in the future, called Emerging Challenges.
 Furthermore, we consider Europe's strengths and opportunities through previous roadmaps built at national and international levels.
 Apart from this, we consider newly identified strategic challenges important for the European research landscape.
-Although the general view over existing roadmaps and identification of new challenges are part of tasks 3.2 and 3.3, we leverage their early results to make a more well-rounded approach for this initial roadmap.

-We begin by explaining the reasoning behind the creation of our roadmap, relating it to existing taxonomies and roadmapping principles in Chapter 2.
-In Chapter 3, we analyze the landscape of national and international roadmapping activities in European countries represented in SPARTA.
-Also, we relate the previously done roadmapping activities to the JRC taxonomy, which is one of the bases for the structure of our roadmap.
+We begin by explaining the purpose of the SPARTA roadmap and the process used for its creation in Chapter 2.
+In Chapter 3, we analyse the landscape of national and international roadmap activities in European countries represented in SPARTA.
+Also, we relate the previous roadmap activities to the JRC taxonomy, which is one of the bases for the structure of our roadmap.
 This relation to the JRC taxonomy helps us to identify the similarities and differences between the areas that are considered important by different national and international roadmaps.
 In Chapter 4, we describe the template that we use to gather long-term challenges.
-This template contains a plethora of fields containing information about different technological, educational and certification parts of the challenges while taking into account economic and social aspects as well.
+This template contains a plethora of fields containing information about different technological, educational and certification parts of the challenges while considering economic and social aspects as well.
 This is also done having in mind the strengths, weaknesses, opportunities and threats that characterize these challenges within the European ecosystem.
 Chapter 5 contains a graphical representation of the roadmap, summarizing the information from all of the challenge tables and envisioned timelines to achieve the goals of tackling the Program Challenges, Transversal Challenges, and Emerging Challenges detailed in Chapter 6, Chapter 7, and Chapter 8.
-Then, Chapter 9 describes the relationship between the long-term challenges and the JRC taxonomy.
+Then, Chapter 9 describes the relationship between the longterm challenges and the JRC taxonomy.
 Finally, Chapter 10 concludes with an outlook on future work on this comprehensive roadmap.